PublicHealthDataGeek/London_CID_analysis/README.md

 # Is cycling infrastructure in London safe and equitable?
 Evidence from the Cycling Infrastructure Database.

+This repository contains the code used to clean the data for this paper and to generate the visualisations.
 LINK TO PAPER

 ## CID Data Cleaning code